-The Group's cash and cash equivalents balances as at 30 June 2021 amounted to approximately SGD32.5 million (2020: approximately SGD48.1 million) which were denominated in Hong Kong dollars and Singapore dollars.
+The Group's cash and cash equivalents balances as at 30 June 2022 amounted to approximately SGD13.9 million (2021: approximately SGD32.5 million) which were denominated in Hong Kong dollars and Singapore dollars.

-As at 30 June 2021, the Group's indebtedness comprised borrowings and lease liabilities denominated in Singapore dollars of approximately SGD7.1 million (2020: approximately SGD8.0 million).
+As at 30 June 2022, the Group's indebtedness comprised borrowings and lease liabilities denominated in Singapore dollars of approximately SGD4.9 million (2021: approximately SGD7.1 million).

-The Group recorded total current assets of approximately SGD64.4 million as at 30 June 2021 (2020: approximately SGD78.2 million) and total current liabilities of approximately SGD45.5 million as at 30 June 2021 (2020: approximately SGD50.1 million).
-The current ratio of the Group, calculated by dividing the current assets by the current liabilities, was approximately 1.4 as at 30 June 2021 (2020: approximately 1.6).
+The Group recorded total current assets of approximately SGD50.4 million as at 30 June 2022 (2021: approximately SGD64.4 million) and total current liabilities of approximately SGD33.5 million as at 30 June 2022 (2021: approximately SGD45.5 million).
+The current ratio of the Group, calculated by dividing the current assets by the current liabilities, was approximately 1.5 as at 30 June 2022 (2021: approximately 1.4).

-The Group's total equity attributable to owners of the Company remained stable at approximately SGD35.4 million as at 30 June 2021 (2020: approximately SGD42.4 million).
+The Group's total equity attributable to owners of the Company remained stable at approximately SGD35.0 million as at 30 June 2022 (2021: approximately SGD35.4 million).

-The Group's operations are financed principally by cash generated from its business operations, bank facilities and net proceeds from the Global Offering.
+The Group's operations are financed principally by cash generated from its business operations, bank facilities and net proceeds from the global offer to the public for subscription of its new shares and undertaking of an international placing of its new shares in connection with its listing (the "Listing") on 8 January 2020 (the "Listing Date") (collectively, the "Global Offering").